 - Parenthood is the main reason as to why teen girls drop out of school.
-More than 50 teen mothers never graduate from high school.
+Around 51% of teen mothers are unable to attain a high school diploma (3).

 - A teenager who indulges in unprotected sex, faces a high chance (around 90 %) of getting pregnant within a year.

-- Teens with elder partners than them are twice as likely to have unwanted sex.
+- Teens with older partners than them are twice as likely to have unwanted sex (4) .

 - 5 out of every 10 girls say that their first interaction was unwished or involuntary.